The David Alexander Prize

-The author must be part-time or full-time undergraduate student in a degree program at an accredited university or college and the essay must have been written to meet the requirement of an undergraduate credit course during the 2018-2019 academic year.
+The author must be part-time or full-time undergraduate student in a degree program at an accredited university or college and the essay must have been written to meet the requirement of an undergraduate credit course during the respective academic year.

 Previous winners of the Prize may not compete.

 Submissions: Entries shall be submitted by course instructors by June 30th.
 No instructor shall submit more than two entries.
 Essays should not bear the instructor's comments or a grade.
 Entries may be sent as an electronic copy or a printed copy.